lobofoltran/aws-cloud-native-playground/README.md

 This project reflects a **platform engineering mindset**, prioritizing:

-- Managed services
+- Managed services over infrastructure ownership
-- Clear boundaries
+- Explicit trade-offs over “one-size-fits-all” solutions
-- Explicit trade-offs
+- Automation, security, and reproducibility
-- Automation and reproducibility
+- End-to-end system design

 It is designed to mirror how **modern cloud platforms are built, operated, and evolved at scale**.